ethereum/web3.py/docs/contracts.rst

 --------------

 .. py:class:: ContractCaller

-   The :py:attr:`Contract.caller` is a shorthand way to call functions in a contract.
-This class is not to be used directly, but instead through :py:attr:`Contract.caller`.
+The :py:class:``ContractCaller`` class provides an API to call functions in a contract.
+This class is not to be used directly, but instead through ``Contract.caller``.

-There are a number of different ways to invoke the :py:attr:`Contract.caller`.
+There are a number of different ways to invoke the ``ContractCaller``.

 For example: